Rumpunzel/rpg-thingy/characters/talents/wilderness.md

 ### Guerilla Tactics

-The first time you suffer stress during a conflict, if you did not roll a **1,** ignore it.
+The first time you suffer stress during a gauntlet, if you did not roll a **1,** ignore it.

 ---